-- E9.17 Any submissions attempted after the notified date will be recorded as non-submissions and will automatically receive a fail for that component. - E9.18 Students with agreed Individual Learning Plans (ILPs) or Reasonable Adjustment Plans (RAPs) cannot submit late. - E9.19 Where a student submits an assignment or sits an examination and fails the module, no resit fees are normally payable; with the exception of School Experience resits where a fee will apply. - E9.20 Students who believe they have valid reasons for non-submission are advised to use the Mitigating Circumstances Process
+- E9.17 Any submissions attempted after the notified date will be recorded as non-submissions and will automatically receive a fail for that component. - E9.18 Students with agreed Individual Learning Plans (ILPs) or Reasonable Adjustment Plans (RAPs) cannot submit late, that is beyond the dates agreed in their plans. - E9.19 Where a student submits an assignment or sits an examination and fails the module, no resit fees are normally payable; with the exception of School Experience resits where a fee will apply. - E9.20 Students who believe they have valid reasons for non-submission are advised to use the Mitigating Circumstances Process